aloukissas/blog/src/pages/about.md

 engineering hire), where I designed and built a multi-platform collaboration product for music creation.
-I also dipped my toes in web3 and blockchain, as the Lead Engineer (2nd engineering hire) at [Adim](https://adimverse.com), an a16z crypto portco that enables creators of all kinds to create and own a new generation of IP
+I also dipped my toes in web3 and blockchain, as the Lead Engineer (2nd engineering hire) at [Adim](https://adimverse.com), an a16z crypto portco that enables creators of all kinds to create and own a new generation of IP.

 My first foray into startups was joining [Maginatics](https://web.archive.org/web/20140628160659/https://maginatics.com/)